Dead Sea Scrolls and Christian Origins

 ~ ~ ~

 “A Case for Apollonius of Tyana = Paul.
-A prologemenon for a more in-depth research development” (conference presentation, unpublished, 2022).
-Conference presentation, unpublished paper, OCABS annual symposium, Saint Paul, Minnesota, Sept 10, 2022.
+A prologemenon for a more in-depth research development.”
+(Conference presentation, OCABS annual symposium, Saint Paul, Minnesota, Sept 10, 2022).

 Apollonius of Tyana was a wandering miracle worker/philosopher of the first century CE active in the eastern Mediterranean world who interacted with Roman emperors, was opposed to temples and animal sacrifices, and died ca. 100 CE.
 There is a 3rd CE “romance biography” written by Philostratus, The Life of Apollonius, which was influential in shaping ancient perceptions of Apollonius, but that text is highly fictionalized.
 The analysis to follow assumes existing critical scholarship on Apollonius of Tyana as a starting point.
 In conventional understanding Paul the apostle of the letters of the New Testament and active in Asia Minor and Greece left no trace historically outside of Christian texts and traditions.
 The proposal here is that the Christian Paul and Apollonius reflect independent tradition trajectories from a single original figure, i.e. that Paul was Apollonius of Tyana.